DataDog/HASH/README.md

 ```
 node app.js
 ```

-> For production grade deployment explore running with PM2 or advanced deployment with Docker & Kubernetes
+> For production grade deployment, explore running it with PM2 or on Kubernetes.

 ## Customization and configuration

-You can customize the default application in `profiles/default` or create a new application `profiles/<your-app>`
+You can customize the default honeypot profile in `profiles/default` or create a new profile `profiles/<your-profile>`

 Example request template: